-Not only are these niche topics more appealing to your target customers, they also act to qualify them.
-Using the example above, you now know that they are not only interested in guitars, they are interested in jazz guitars.
+Not only are these niche topics more appealing to your target customers, but they also act to qualify them.
+Using the example above, you now know that they are not only interested in guitars, they are interested specifically in jazz guitars.
 Rather than following up with more generic content you are now able to follow up with highly relevant content that will continue to build value for your leads.

 3) Offer Top Quality Content

 While a good headline will get people to download your lead magnet, it’s the quality of the content that will keep their interest and eventually convince them to buy from you.
 If you disappoint them with low-quality content, they won’t be back when they’re looking to buy.